 Looking beyond the U.S. we find other markets that appear to be inexpensive relative to the United States.
 The emerging markets have a current forward P/E ratio of 12.7 times.
 A specific emerging markets country, China, is also cheaper than the U.S. with a forward P/E ratio of 10.5 times.
 Within the developed markets, Europe (ex-United Kingdom) is trading at a forward P/E ratio of 14.5 times.
-Lastly, Japan has a current forward P/E ratio of 14.7 times.
-It was trading at a P/E ratio of 15.1 times at the beginning of this year.
+Lastly, Japan has a current forward P/E ratio of 15.1 times at the beginning of this year.